calvopelado2989/Injury-Predictor/README.md

 - **Recovery Index**: `Sleep Hours / RPE`

 *This is a demonstration project for educational purposes and should not replace professional medical advice.*
+*The current dataset (data.csv) is synthetic and for demonstration only.
+It is structured so I can later replace it with my own real training logs.*